apache/ignite-3/modules/storage-rocksdb/docs/garbage-collection.md

 ## Garbage Collection algorithm

 It's important to understand when we actually need to perform garbage collection.
+Older versions of rows can be garbage collected if and only if there's a newer version of the row and this new version's timestamp is below the low watermark.
+This low watermark indicates the minimal timestamp that a running transaction might have.

 Consider the following example:
 *Note that **Record number** is a hypothetical value that helps referring to the specific entries, there